metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 versions prior to 5.20 (see [perl5200delta](https://metacpan.org/pod/perl5200delta), bugs #7508 and #109726).
 The
 only possible (and dirty!) workaround is setting the member of the internal hash directly.

+Boxes can not have visible borders in [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) as they are currently "faked" and do not use a proper [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) element.

+Methods, member variables, etc. starting with an underscore (`_`) are considered to be internal only.
+Their usage and interfaces may change between versions in an incompatible way!

 # METHODS